Key Takeaways

 Recovery

-The procedure is most commonly a day only procedure.
-You will go home wearing a bra and Dr Doyle will order you mild pain killers and antibiotics.
-Dr Doyle does not use drains.
-You are seen 10 days, 3 weeks and 6 weeks following the procedure for dressing.
-You dressings are waterproof and you will be able to shower the day after the operation.
-Breast reduction recovery takes 2 weeks and you can go back to work after that if your work does not involve heavy lifting.
+The procedure is most commonly a one day procedure.
+You will go home wearing a compression garment, and Dr Doyle may order you mild pain medication and antibiotics.
+Please note, that Dr Doyle does not generally use drains.
+You are seen at 10 days, 3 weeks and 6 weeks following the procedure for dressing changes.
+Your dressings are waterproof and you will be able to shower the day after the operation.
+Breast reduction recovery takes approximately 2 weeks, and you can generally go back to work after that if your work does not involve heavy lifting.

 Frequently Asked Questions